marshallshen/security_architecture_and_engineering/system_calls_for_analysis.md

 # System calls for analysis

 ## `mount` command
-> Attach some device as a subtree at some point in the file system
+> Attach some device as a subtree at some point in the file system. `home/` is a system directory that was `mount` by system call.

 ```bash
 root@mshen: ls /mnt